 - And for those watching their spending, both the Capital One Platinum Secured Credit Card and The First Progress Platinum Elite Mastercard® Secured Credit Card offer no or low annual fees.

 Whichever card you choose, make sure to read the fine print and pay off your balance in full each month to avoid potential pitfalls.
-With responsible use, a bankruptcy-friendly credit card can help improve your financial standing and reduce stress in the long run.

-The Amazon Store Card is a great option for those looking to rebuild their credit after bankruptcy.
 However, it’s important to note that approval is not guaranteed.
 There are a few other bankruptcy-friendly credit cards available that may be a better option depending on your needs.

 Have you had any luck getting approved for the Amazon Store Card after bankruptcy?
 We want to hear from you!
 Leave a comment below.